open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/shim.md

 using OpenTelemetry.Resources;
 using OpenTelemetry.Trace;

-// Define some important constants and the activity source.
 // These can come from a config file, constants file, etc. var serviceName = "MyCompany.MyProduct.MyService";
 var serviceVersion = "1.0.0";